hrdkbhatnagar/old_folio.hrdkbhatnagar.github.io/_pages/projects.md

 order: 2
 ---
 ##### **Inferring neuronal computation from partial observations**
-*Feb 2022 - Present*
+*Feb - Aug 2022*

 *Allen Institute of Brain Sciences, Seattle*

-I am working under [Prof. Kaspar Podgorski](https://alleninstitute.org/what-we-do/brain-science/about/team/staff-profiles/kaspar-podgorski/) where I am exploring ways to infer a neuron’s computations from partial observations of its inputs and outputs.
-I am looking into simulating neurons as hierarchical linear-nonlinear models under a variety of conditions and inferring the parameters of the simulated neuron using gradient descent methods with PyTorch.
+Under [Prof. Kaspar Podgorski](https://alleninstitute.org/what-we-do/brain-science/about/team/staff-profiles/kaspar-podgorski/), I investigated methods for inferring a neuron's computations from incomplete observations of its inputs and outputs.
+Using PyTorch, I simulated neurons as hierarchical linear-nonlinear models under various conditions, and utilized gradient descent methods to infer the parameters of the simulated neuron.
+This was part of my work for my master's thesis

 ---
-##### **Investigating the physiology of aging across mouse population**
+##### **Investigating the physiology of aging across genetically diverse mouse population**
 *Aug 2021 - Jan 2022*

 *EPFL, Switzerland*

-I worked under [Prof. Johan Auwerx](https://people.epfl.ch/johan.auwerx?lang=en) and worked on analysing biological timeseries data with machine learning and computational modelling.
-I explored ways to analyze timeseries across genetically diverse mice populations and looked into methods to create a health index to summarize aging properties across the population.
+Working under [Prof. Johan Auwerx](https://people.epfl.ch/johan.auwerx?lang=en), I analyzed biological time-series data with machine learning and computational modeling.
+I developed a health index to summarize aging properties across genetically diverse mouse populations, and explored methods for analyzing time-series data across these populations.

 ---
-##### **Automating cloud instance health checks and maintenance**
+##### **Cloud Infrastructure Automation for Health Checks and Maintenance
+**
-*May 2021 - July 2021*
+*May - July 2021*

 *ServiceNow, Hyderabad, India*

-I worked as a software development intern in the cloud computing and development operations (DevOps) team on a proprietary cloud infrastructure platform for monitoring the health of cloud instances and load balancing.
+As a software development intern in the cloud computing and development operations (DevOps) team, I worked on a proprietary cloud infrastructure platform for monitoring the health of cloud instances and load balancing.
+I developed tools for automating cloud instance health checks and maintenance.

 ---
-##### **Modelling biological networks using formal language**
+##### **Formal Language Modeling of Biological Networks**
-*Aug 2020 - Dec 2020*
+*Aug - Dec 2020*

 *Department of Computer Science, BITS Pilani*

-I worked under [Prof. Rajesh Kumar](https://www.bits-pilani.ac.in/pilani/rajeshk/profile) where I explored ways to analyze biological networks such as gene regulatory networks (GRNs), with the help of formal language and automata theory.
-Specifically, we worked on the fault analysis of GRNs to understand the effect of induced drugs and modelling stochasticity in GRNs using probabilistic boolean networks.
+Working under [Prof. Rajesh Kumar](https://www.bits-pilani.ac.in/pilani/rajeshk/profile), I analyzed biological networks such as gene regulatory networks (GRNs) using formal language and automata theory.
+I focused on fault analysis of GRNs to understand the effects of induced drugs, and modeled stochasticity in GRNs using probabilistic boolean networks.

 ---

-##### **Prediction of coronary heart disease with data mining and machine learning**
+##### **Machine Learning for Coronary Heart Disease Prediction**
-*Aug 2020 - Dec 2020*
+*Aug - Dec 2020*

 *Department of Biological Sciences, BITS Pilani*

-I worked under [Prof. Syamantak Majumder](https://www.bits-pilani.ac.in/pilani/syamantakmajumder/profile) to understand the biological paramaters influencing heart diseases with machine learning, using data from hospital patients.
-I worked on comparing various machine learning and deep learning models for their best performance on the task.
+Working under [Prof. Syamantak Majumder](https://www.bits-pilani.ac.in/pilani/syamantakmajumder/profile), I used machine learning and deep learning models to understand the biological parameters influencing heart diseases.
+I compared various models for their performance in predicting coronary heart disease using data from hospital patients.

 ---